Ketamine InfusionCalifornia Pain Medicine Center

 II.
 Eating and Drinking on the Day of the Procedure

 Patients who have scheduled their infusion in the morning must have not consumed any foods or liquids after midnight of the previous night.
-Sips of water with medications is safe.
+Sips of water with medications are safe.

 III.
 Side Effects